Annual Report

 Meet with a Staff Member

 Regardless of a student’s level of risk indicated on the form, students will meet with a clinically licensed professional or a pre-licensed professional currently supervised by a clinically licensed professional.
-In this meeting staff member will go over their screening responses and review the support available to them in the resource guide which includes accessing local services, how to reference their insurance card, and financial aid available to them.
+In this meeting, staff members will go over their screening responses and review the support available to them in the resource guide which includes accessing local services, how to reference their insurance card, and financial aid available to them.

 Connect with Resources